The most dangerous contaminants in water are invisible. Whether you’re drinking city or well water, what you can’t see can hurt you.

 Pros

-- Pentair Pelican can help you interpret your results and find the right solution for you
+- Expert Guidance: Pentair Pelican offers support to help interpret your results and recommend the best solution for your needs.

 Cons